mendix/docs/content/refguide/offline-first.md

 ## 1 Introduction

 Offline-first applications work regardless of the connection in order to provide a continuous experience.
-Pages and logic interact with an offline database on the device itself, and data is synchronized with the server when possible.
+Pages and logic interact with an offline database on the device itself, and data is synchronized with the server on first startup after deploy and when configured.
 This results in a snappier UI, increased reliability, and improved device battery life.

 {{% alert type="info" %}}
 It is important to understand that offline-first is an architectural concept and not an approach based on the network state of the device.
 Offline-first apps do not rely on a connection, but they can use connections (for example, you can use a Google Maps widget or push notifications).
 {{% /alert %}}

-Mendix supports building offline-first applications for [native mobile](native-mobile) and [hybrid mobile](hybrid-mobile) apps .
+Mendix supports building offline-first applications for [native mobile](native-mobile) and [hybrid mobile](hybrid-mobile) apps.
 Both native and hybrid apps share the same core, and this gives them the same offline-first capabilities.
 Native mobile apps are always offline-first, but for hybrid mobile apps, it depends on the navigation profile that is configured.
 The data is stored on the device in a local database, and the files are stored on the file storage of the device.

 Mendix Studio Pro performs validations to make sure your app follows an offline-first approach and works even when there is no connection.